 As codified in 40 CFR Part 58 Appendix D section 5(a), PAMS measurements are required at NCore sites that are in Core-Based Statistical Areas (CBSAs) with populations of 1,000,000 or more.
 40 CFR Part 58.13(h) requires the PAMS sites to be established and operating no later than June 1, 2021.
+AMS started the PAMS monitoring on schedule.

-The PAMS Monitoring Implementation Network Plan is included in Appendix A.
+The PAMS Monitoring Implementation Network Plan is included in Appendix A. The monitoring operation started in June 2021.